-2.5.8 Lighting
+2.5.8 LIGHTING

-Street lighting is not provided on the Alban Way at present, apart from a 1⁄4 km section where the route passes through a residential estate (Orient Close).
+Street lighting is not provided on the Alban Way at present, apart from a short section where the original route has been interrupted by a residential estate (Orient Close).
 Woodland management works have targeted the thinning of route-side vegetation to increase daytime light levels.
-Usage by cyclists after dark currently requires use of lights (a minimum legal requirement for cycling at night).
+Usage by cyclists after dark requires use of lights (also the minimum legal requirement for cycling at night).

-A proposal for installation of street lighting along a section of the Alban Way is currently being considered by SADC officers and cabinet members.
+A proposal from a local resident's society for installation of street lighting along a section of the Alban Way is currently being considered by SADC officers and cabinet members (April 2019).
 The results of this, which will be due in the 2019-20 financial year, will be considered and incorporated into the GAP where possible.
-The design and specification of any additional lighting will be required to support the aims and objectives of the plan, including mitigating against wildlife disturbance and being achievable within ongoing maintenance budgets.
+The design and specification of any additional lighting will be required to support the aims and objectives of the plan, including mitigating against wildlife disturbance and achievable for ongoing maintenance budgets.